Matthsworld/airbnb-clone-project/README.md

 In short, it ensures a cohesive, efficient, and user-centered final product.

+#### UI Component Patterns
+In this section, we will describe the key UI components that will be implemented for the AirBnB Clone project.
+These components will form the building blocks of the user interface, ensuring consistency and usability across the application.

+#### Navbar
+Purpose: The Navbar will provide users with easy navigation across the website.
+Features:
+Logo/Branding on the left.
+Navigation links for "Home," "Search," "Messages," "Profile," and "Login/Sign Up."
+A search bar to filter properties based on location or other criteria.
+Responsive design to adapt to mobile and desktop layouts.

+#### Property Card
+Purpose: Displays a summary of individual properties listed on the platform.
+Features:
+Property image thumbnail.
+Property title, location, and price.
+Rating and review count.
+"Book Now" or "Details" button for user interaction.
+Hover effect to highlight the card and show additional details or options.

+#### Footer
+Purpose: Provides additional links and information at the bottom of the page.
+Features:
+Contact information and support links.
+Quick links to privacy policy, terms of service, and FAQs.
+Social media icons for Facebook, Twitter, and Instagram.
+Newsletter subscription form.
+Responsive to adjust content for mobile and desktop views.

 ### Project Goals 🎯
 At the end of this program, you will have developed adequate knowledge and skills to implement any type of system.
 You will:
 Understand the project scope.